Bermuda: Offshore Business Sectors

-Bermudan insurance is regulated by the Minister of Finance and the Registrar of Companies under the Insurance Act 1978, the Insurance Amendment Act 1996 and the Companies Act 1981.
-The legislation provides greater flexibility than that of most other jurisdictions, with the industry shouldering a considerable amount of self-regulation, and this partly accounts for Bermuda's success as an insurance centre.
+Bermudian insurance is regulated by the Minister of Finance and registrar of companies under the Insurance Act 1978, the Insurance Amendment Act 1996 and the Companies Act 1981.
+The legislation provides greater flexibility than most other jurisdictions, with the industry shouldering a considerable amount of self-regulation; this partly accounts for Bermuda's success as an insurance centre.
 An annual audit is required, together with a solvency certificate.

 Under the Insurance Act most captives are registered as a 'Class 1' or a 'Class 2' general business insurer.
 Class 1 insurers are single parent captives which are not permitted to write any unrelated business, and Class 2 insurers are multi-parent or association captives which are permitted to write up to 20% unrelated business.

 There are, however, four classes under which insurers can register: